This post may contain affiliate links. Please read our disclosure policy.

 Step 2 | Cook Onion, Garlic and Add Seasonings

-Then, add in your minced garlic and cook for another minute, stirring so it doesn’t burn.
+Then, add your minced garlic and cook for another minute, stirring so it doesn’t burn.

 With your base ready, add a ham bone, shank, or ham hock to the pot, along with your chicken broth.
 If you’re using fresh or frozen peas, go with about 5 cups of broth to start, as you can always add more if needed.